Antoine-marchais/friweb-search-engine/README.md

 ## Index Construction

-Now that's the pre-processing is optimized, how can we improve the index construction.
+Now that's the pre-processing is optimized, how can we improve the index construction ?

 ### It's Easier to Ask for Forgiveness than Permission